Why You’re Doing Sticker Charts Wrong – And How to Fix Them

 My child and her own motivation to achieve a goal.

 Not me nagging her.
 Not me rewarding her.
 And definitely not me locking her in her room.

 All it took was for me to stand by her side and cheer along with her when she felt proud of what she’d accomplished.

 Still Going Strong?

-A couple years later, Abby’s night wakings started back up again.
+A couple years later, my child’s night wakings started back up again.

 But that time, we discovered the reason was not that she didn’t understand the valid reasons for waking your parents in the middle of the night.